Skip to main content

 Image

-I once booked a 4-night cruise onboard Freedom of the Seas with a travel agent.
-Royal Caribbean quoted me over $1,000 total for two people in an interior room.
+For example, I booked a 4-night cruise onboard Freedom of the Seas with a travel agent.
+Royal Caribbean quoted me over $1,000 for two people in an interior room.
 My travel agent, however, was able to score us a balcony for only $300 more, or $150 per person.
+While the fare was more expensive, we thought the extra $300 was worth it for a balcony versus staying in a cramped, windowless stateroom.

 4. Upgrade with points